EricssonResearch/iot-certificates/draft-raza-ace-cbor-iot-certificates.md

 # CBOR Profile Encoding

 This section specifies a CBOR encoding and lossless compression of the X.509 certificate profile of the previous section.
-The CDDL representation is given in {{app}}.
+The CDDL representation is given in {{appA}}.

 The encoding and compression has several components including: ASN.1 and base64 encoding is replaced with CBOR encoding, static fields are elided, and compression of elliptic curve points.
 Combining these different components reduces the certificate size significantly, see {{fig-table}}.